Last updated 5 September 2022

 Applications for child protection orders

-The police and the Queensland Department of Communities, Child Safety and Disability Services may investigate if a parent complains that a child under 18 years has left home.
-If the child is in need of protection from harm, police or an authorised officer from Child Safety Services may bring an application for a child protection order for the child.
+Police and the Queensland Department of Children, Youth Justice and Multicultural Affairs may investigate if a parent complains that a child under 18 years has left home.
+If the child is in need of protection from harm, police or an authorised officer from child safety services may bring an application for a child protection order for the child.

 Such an application would be unlikely to succeed if a child under 18 years can properly support themselves, has adequate housing, is not committing or likely to commit a crime and is not in a situation that poses harm to themselves.
-These applications will be discussed under Child Protection.
+These applications are discussed under the Child Protection chapter of the Queensland Law Handbook.